pedropb/react-youtube/README.md

 This is a web application that consists of a YouTube player, a search bar and 5 video suggestions.

+It uses [youtube-api-search](https://www.npmjs.com/package/youtube-api-search) npm package to fetch and parse YouTube queries.

+It also implements instant search as the user types, providing a convenient way to browse videos on YouTube.

 It is a demo app inspired by [StephenGrider](https://github.com/StephenGrider) Udemy's course [Modern React with Redux](https://www.udemy.com/react-redux/learn/v4/content)

 ## Installation